Regulations Summary and Area Map

 Legal to Take - See Florida Freshwater Fishing Regulations Summary.

-Regulations Unique to Fishing and Frogging - All General Area Regulations and General Freshwater Fishing Regulations shall apply.
-For additional information see the Alligator Lake Fish Management Area brochure.
+Regulations Unique to Fishing and Frogging - All General Freshwater Fishing Regulations and Alligator Lake Fish Management Area regulations shall apply (see the Alligator Lake Fish Management Area brochure).

 - Columbia County purchased this area using funds from the Florida Community Trust.
-The Suwannee River Water Management District was the lead entity for planning and implementing restoration efforts, in cooperation with the Florida Fish and Wildlife Conservation Commission.
+The Suwannee River Water Management District was the lead entity for planning and implementing restoration efforts, in cooperation with the FWC.
 Ducks Unlimited provided funds for water control structures.

 If you see law violators or suspicious activities, contact your nearest Commission regional office or call 888-404-FWCC.
-You may quality for a cash reward from the Wildlife Alert Reward Association.
+You may qualify for a cash reward from the Wildlife Alert Reward Association.